2021 ENTRIES NOW OPEN!

-Starting and finishing in the medieval town of Rye, the single-lap route winds its way through ancient woodland, orchards and farmland on trails, footpaths and quiet country lanes, linking the Norman churches of Rye, Iden, Beckley, Northiam and Peasmarsh – a true steeplechase!
+The Rye Ancient Trails is back on Sunday, September 12th 2021.
+This scenic and challenging 30km multi-terrain race starts and finishes in the medieval town of Rye, East Sussex.
+The single-lap route winds its way through ancient woodland, orchards and farmland on trails, footpaths and quiet country lanes, linking the Norman churches of Rye, Iden, Beckley, Northiam and Peasmarsh – a true steeplechase!

 The undulating multi-terrain route (75% off-road) includes 1,500ft of climb, with numerous gates and stiles to be negotiated – but the stunning scenery and well-stocked aid stations (homemade bread pudding, anyone?) will keep you going to the finish.

 And if you are not up for the full 30k, there is a 15k option, too – sharing the same start and finish.
 The two routes diverge at Peasmarsh, with the 15k rejoining the 30k route for the final 5km stretch.

 heritage of its host town.”
 Ben, 2019

 The Rye Ancient Trails 30k/15k is organised jointly by Nice Work and Running Forever, raising money for the Oliver Curd Trust.
 More than 400 runners joined us in 2019, so don’t delay – entries are open now.